-If you’re like many people, you probably spend much time battling office fatigue.
+If you’re like many people, you probably spend a good deal of time feeling tired at work.
 You’re cruising right along getting work done and then, gradually at first, you feel your body beginning to slow down.
-Your eyes get heavy, your concentration begins to wander, and then you’re either running for a cup of coffee or an energy drink.
-Otherwise, there’s a good chance you’ll start to nod off at your desk and have to hope that nobody notices.
+Your eyes get heavy, your concentration begins to waver, and before you know it you’re either running for a cup of coffee or an energy drink.
+Otherwise, there’s a good chance you’ll start to nod off at your desk and hope that nobody notices.

-If you’re fortunate enough to have a couch nearby or a company R&R area, you can grab a quick power nap when tiredness begins to set in.
+If you’re fortunate enough to have a couch or a company R&R area, you can grab a quick power nap when you begin to feel tired at work.
 And there’s nothing wrong with doing so.
-In fact, a number of companies have begun to recognize the benefits of letting (and even encouraging) their people to grab a few midday zzz’s.
+In fact, a number of companies, employees and researchers have begun to recognize the benefits of grabbing a few midday Zs.

-Still, there remain many workplaces where midday sleep is viewed as a negative.
-Some bosses see it as laziness.
-Others view it as an inability to properly manage your time, both at the office and at home.
+Unfortunately, it’s not a trend everyone has caught onto.
+Some bosses might see it as laziness.
+Others may view it as an inability to properly manage your time, both at the office and at home.
 A responsible worker would, after all, get enough sleep at night to avoid tiring while on the job.

-Our phones can be very addicting, the endless scrolling causing us to lose out on precious sleep time.
-Moreover, research has shown that it messes with our sleeping patterns, reducing the obvious benefits that sleep provides, while the restriction of phone use can improve sleep quality and duration.
+Our devices can be very addicting, the endless scrolling causing us to lose out on precious sleep time.
+Moreover, research has shown that it negatively affects sleep quality, reducing the benefits that sleep provides, while the restriction of phone use can improve sleep quality and duration.
 However, some recent studies have found that engagement with screens before sleep may actually help improve sleep quality—in certain circumstances.

 2. Take breaks.

 Short, strategically placed breaks (especially ones that involve movement) can do wonders when you’re tired at work to help you sustain your focus and energy levels.
-Research has shown that workers who take brief, frequent breaks—particularly on days when they experience morning fatigue—maintain high energy levels and are more productive than those who do not.
+Research has shown that workers who take brief, frequent breaks—particularly on days when they experience morning fatigue—maintain high energy levels and are more engaged with their work.

 Physical activity can help to improve alertness and cognitive performance.
 Try an under-the-desk elliptical or exercise bike to provide you with seamless movement that doesn’t pull you from your work.
 Alternatively, take short, brisk walks around the office or down the hall.
-Hey, you could even dart up a couple of flights of stairs for a quick recharge.
+You could even dart up a couple of flights of stairs for a quick recharge.

 4. Stand up.

 Stand when you can if you’re feeling tired at work.
-Desks that can adjust to standing positions offer great options for those people who just need to work through a lull or want to get the benefits of added circulation—and potentially even reduced mortality.
+Desks that can adjust to standing positions are a great option for those people who just need to work through a lull or want to get the benefits of added circulation—and potentially even reduced mortality.

-Mild dehydration is a common and often unnoticed cause of fatigue.
-It can reduce blood flow to your organs, slowing down your brain.
-Keep lots of water at your desk and condition yourself to drink about eight glasses of water a day for women or 16 cups for men, according to the National Academies of Sciences, Engineering and Medicine.
+Mild dehydration is an often-unnoticed cause of fatigue and impaired cognitive functioning.
+Keep lots of water—or another preferred beverage—at your desk and condition yourself to drink about 11 cups of water a day for women or 16 cups for men, according to the National Academies of Sciences, Engineering and Medicine.
 When you’re tired at work, caffeinated drinks, including coffee and soda, can give you an alertness pick-me-up—particularly in conjunction with a quick nap, in regards to the “coffee naps” that may help increase productivity.
-But you want to be strategic about how much caffeine you intake.
+But you want to be strategic about how much caffeine you ingest.
 As with any external stimulant, too much can lead your body to adjust and no longer feel the same level of impact.
-Excessive quantities can also make you irritable and jittery, actually decreasing performance on some tasks.
-And caffeine late in the day can cause insomnia.